AIM-Android/AdvAndroidUtilsDemo/doc/AdvIndustrySDK Document.md

-# AdvAndroidUtils
+# AdvIndustrySDK

-AdvAndroidUtils is an android sdk provided by Advantech. **System Permissions API of Android.**
+AdvIndustrySDK is an android sdk provided by Advantech. **System Permissions API of Android.**

 ### **Author:**